enable/coding-challenge/README.md

 # Task 2 #

 Create a new Video Gallery page that displays 5 of the most recent video's thumbnails.

-To do this you will need to look at the _clsImage_ class to fetch video images and create thumbnails.
+To do this you will need to use the _siteVideoToImage_ link table, this database query is already coded for you.

+To create the thumbnail you'll need to look at the _clsImage_ class.
+You should use the _funFetch_ method.